dsidavis/DocReadingNotes/Notes.md

 	  because of ProcessedOCRDocument inherits from OCRDocument to get dispatch and so would need to inherit from 2 classes.
 This is achievable, but not straightforward due to S3 and S4 and setOldClass being used.

++ in getTextLines(), we don't use a method for DocumentPage and TextBoundingBox.
+  Instead, we just coerce the bbox to a TextBoundingBox.
+So if the caller passes a page, then